christabely/alx-zero_day/README.md

 vi up_to_date
 content of the "up_to_date" file should be "git pull" git add, commit and push
+To push, use the command: git push --set-upstream origin branch_name.
+Eg. git push --set-upstream origin update_script
+(We're using this push command because we used the <git checkout -b branch_name> instead of creating a new branch with the command: <git branch branch_name> and then switching to the new branch with the command <git checkout new_branch>)

 Q5.
 To change to your main branch, use the command: git checkout main
 or: git checkout master